Chatterbox-WhatsApp-clone/Frontend-repo/README.md

 # WhatsApp Clone

-This project is a web application that functions just like the regular WhatsApp - **CHATTERBOX.
-It allows users to send and receive messages in real time, mimicking the core features and interface of WhatsApp.
+This project is a web application that functions just like the regular WhatsApp and FaceBook - **CHATTERBOX.
+It allows users add and remove friends, to send and receive messages in real time, mimicking the core features and interface of WhatsApp and Facebook.

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).